devopsdays/devopsdays-web/content/events/2016-kansascity/program.md

         <time>09:15-09:45</time>
       </div>
       <div class = "col-md-6 box">
-        <a href="/events/2016-kansascity/program/cynthia-thomas">Cynthia Thomas - Secure Your Containers!
-What Network Administrators Should Know When Moving Into Production</a>
+        <a href="/events/2016-kansascity/program/suzie-prince">Suzie Prince - Our Continuous Delivery Journey</a>
       </div>
     </div> <!-- end timeslot div -->
     <!-- this div is repeated for each timeslot -->